gamingducksl/Doom-Quick-Runner/README.md

 Doom Quick Runner:

-This is a program made for launching Doom (duh).
+This is a Python program made for launching Doom (duh).
 I mainly created this to launch Demo files easier.
 The program was tested using Linux Mint, so it probably won't work on Windows.

 Usage: